 10 Birds that Love Eating Mealworms (With Photos)

 Mealworms are an often overlooked superfood for bird feeding.
-If you haven’t added any to your feeding station, it’s time to start!
+If you haven’t added any to your feeding station, it’s worth experimenting with.
 A lot of birds primarily eat insects or include them in their diet.
-Adding mealworms to your feeders is an easy way to draw in more birds!
+Adding mealworms to your feeders is an easy way to draw in more species.

-According to the Cornell Bird Lab, mealworms are the larva of mealworm beetles.
-They’re also a good source of protein and calcium, which is especially important for birds during the spring mating season.
-You can feed bids mealworms from a tray, hopper or specialized bird feeder.
+Mealworms are the larva of mealworm beetles.
+They’re a good source of protein and calcium, which is especially important for birds during the spring mating season.
+(Cornell Bird Lab).
+You can feed bids mealworms from a tray, hopper or specialized mealworm bird feeder.

-You can either buy live mealworms from a local bird store near you, or you can buy dried mealworms at any bird store or on Amazon:
+You can either buy live mealworms from a local bird store near you, or you can buy dried mealworms at any bird store or from Amazon.
+For convenience sake, I usually order a pouch of Kaytee mealworms.

 A bag of Kaytee dried mealworms that are available for sale on Amazon.
 Mealworms are great food for a ton of birds.